-- Parts A and B are often referred to as "Original Medicare" or "Traditional Medicare."
+- Parts A and B are often referred to as "Original Medicare."
 This is a fee-for-service health plan operated by the federal government.

 - Part C is called a Medicare Advantage Plan or Medicare Health Plan.
 These plans are purchased through private insurance companies approved by Medicare or their certified independent insurance agents.

 - You also have the option of getting prescription drug (Part D) coverage, called a Part D Plan, and additional coverage called Medicare Supplement Insurance (Medigap).

-You must be enrolled in Parts A and B to sign up for Part C or Part A and/or B to sign up for Part D.
+- You must be enrolled in Parts A and B to sign up for Part C or Part A and/or B to sign up for Part D.

 Medicare's Parts in Detail